ogg25/camera-enhancer-docs/programming/ios/guide/guide.md

 ### Installation

-1. <a href="https://download.dynamsoft.com/dce/dce-ios-1.0.zip?ver=latest" target="_blank">Download Dynamsoft Camera Enhancer</a> from Dynamsoft website to get `dce-android-{version-number}.zip`.
+1. <a href="https://download.dynamsoft.com/dce/dce-ios-1.0.zip?ver=latest" target="_blank">Download Dynamsoft Camera Enhancer</a> from Dynamsoft website to get `dce-ios-{version-number}.zip`.
 Unzip the package and find DynamsoftCameraEnhancer.framework.

 2. Create a new Objective-C or Swift project.